patlewig/nts_pfas/README.md

 Code repository supporting manuscript titled "Development of Chemical Categories for Per- and Polyfluoroalkyl Substances (PFAS) and the Proof-of-Concept Approach to the Identification of Potential Candidates for Tiered Toxicological Testing and Human Health Assessment".

-Please cite: Patlewicz G., Judson R., Williams A. J., Butler T., Barone Jr. S ., Carstens K. E., Cowden J., Dawson J. L., Degitz S. , Fay K., Henry T. R., Lowit A.,  Padilla S., Paul Friedman K., Phillips M. B., Turk D., Wambaugh J., Wetmore B., Thomas R.S.
-Development of Chemical Categories for Per- and Polyfluoroalkyl Substances (PFAS) and the Proof-of-Concept Approach to the Identification of Potential Candidates for Tiered Toxicological Testing and Human Health Assessment. *Computational Toxicology* **2024** https://doi.org/10.1016/j.comtox.2024.100327
+Please cite: Patlewicz G., Judson R., Williams A. J., Butler T., Barone Jr. S ., Carstens K. E., Cowden J., Dawson J. L., Degitz S. J., Fay K., Henry T. R., Lowit A.,  Padilla S., Paul Friedman K., Phillips M. B., Turk D., Wambaugh J. F., Wetmore B. A., Thomas R. S. Development of Chemical Categories for Per- and Polyfluoroalkyl Substances (PFAS) and the Proof-of-Concept Approach to the Identification of Potential Candidates for Tiered Toxicological Testing and Human Health Assessment. *Computational Toxicology* **2024** https://doi.org/10.1016/j.comtox.2024.100327

 Supplementary information referenced in the manuscript are available as a compressed tar file.
 Raw data files underpinning the analysis are available as a compressed tar file.